kunif/OPOS-CCO/README.md

   - VideoCapture
   - VoiceRecognition
 - Added Publisher Policy file for .NET applications created for Common CO 1.15.000.
+- Changed development environment from Visual Studio Community 2019 to Visual Studio Community 2022.
+  - Platform toolset is Visual Studio 2022 (v143).
+  - Windows SDK version 10.0.
+  - Change atlcom.h before remodeling to one in the folder of Visual Studio Community 2022.
+- The Opos_Interfaces definitions for SO for Lights and POSPower have been split into two, 1.15.0 and 1.16.0.

 ## Installation and others
 Please install according to the following procedure.